About the Public Media Bridge Fund

 Blue microphone icon on a black background

-The Bridge Fund exists to prevent those losses wherever possible and help stations evolve toward stronger, community-centered models of service.
+The Bridge Fund is designed to prevent these losses wherever possible and help stations evolve toward stronger, community-centered models of service.

 From Stabilization to Transformation